VIDAKHOSHPEY22/Racing-car-game/CONTRIBUTING.md

 ## Code Style

 - Keep it simple and readable
-- Add comments for complex logic
+- Add a simple comment for complex logic
 - Follow PEP 8 guidelines when possible

 ## Reporting Issues

 When reporting a bug, please include:
-- Your operating system and Python version
+- Your OS (ie. Windows 11) and Python version
 - Steps to reproduce the issue
 - Screenshots if applicable